securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ## Installation

-Umbrella is available on Android, iOS an on the web.
+Umbrella is available on Android, iOS, and the web.

 ### App Store